neochief/gitbybit-calc/README.md

 For the sake of this practice session, we will try to mimic iOS calculator app with HTML, CSS and JavaScript as close as possible.

 We will start by creating a visual representation of the calculator app using HTML and CSS.
 Then we will add functionality to the calculator using JavaScript.

+---

+## Step 1: Create the HTML structure

+Create a new HTML file and name it `index.html`.
+Add basic HTML tags to the file.